Mashrakh

 Mashrakh is a Block and town of Saran District in the western part of Bihar, India.
 It is located on the right bank of Ghoghari river.
 It is situated at 40 km from Chhapra and 98 km from state capital Patna.
 There are 17 Panchayats in Mashrakh Block.

-Mashrakh is connected by train between Chhapra, Siwan, Gopalganj and Patna by road, which is connected to Chapra, Gopalganj & Siwan.
+Mashrakh is connected by train between Chhapra, Siwan, Mehsi, Gopalganj and Patna by road, which is connected to Chapra, Gopalganj & Siwan.
 Mashrakh is now urban area as Nagar Panchayat.
 Mashrakh used to be a well-known business hub in Saran commissionary.
-The town has a government hospital, private and government banks, veterinary hospital, police station, head post office, T.V. transmission center, and a telecommunication technical hub.
+The town has a government hospital, private and government banks, veterinary hospital, police station, head post office, railway junction, T.V. transmission center, and a telecommunication technical hub.
 There are two Inter & Degree colleges in the block - Mashrak College, Mashrak and Bahadurpur College, Bahadurpur, Mashrak Degree College, Mashrakh.

 Bhojpuri/Hindi is used as a widely spoken language.